japila-books/apache-spark-internals/docs/barrier-execution-mode/index.md

 Barrier Execution Mode aims at making Distributed Deep Learning with Apache Spark easier (or even possible).

+Rephrasing [dmlc/xgboost](https://github.com/dmlc/xgboost/issues/4793), Barrier Execution Mode makes sure that:

+1. All tasks of a [barrier stage](#barrier-stage) are all launched at once.
+If there is not enough task slots, the exception will be produced

+1. Tasks either all succeed or fail.
+Upon a task failure Spark aborts all the other tasks ([TaskScheduler](../scheduler/TaskScheduler.md) will kill all other running tasks) and restarts the whole barrier stage

+1. Spark makes no assumption that tasks don't talk to each other.
+Actually, it is the opposite.
+Spark provides [BarrierTaskContext](BarrierTaskContext.md) which facilitates tasks discovery (e.g., [barrier](BarrierTaskContext.md#barrier), [allGather](BarrierTaskContext.md#allGather))

+1. Permits restarting a training from a known state (_checkpoint_) in case of a failure

 From the [Design doc: Barrier Execution Mode]({{ spark.jira }}/SPARK-24582):

 > In Spark, a task in a stage doesn't depend on any other task in the same stage, and hence it can be scheduled independently.